 Billable weight is often calculated as the greater of dimensional weight and actual weight of a shipment.
 Dimensional weight is a metric used to determine the billable weight of a shipment, and is calculated by measuring the cubic size of a package and dividing it by a dimensional factor, commonly known as a DIM divisor.

-To optimize packaging, you will have to take into consideration how long the shipment will be in transit before it reaches its destination and how fragile the items are.
-ShipBob makes it easy to optimize shipping and packaging by using a Box Selection algorithm, which uses dimensions and your packaging preferences to tell us which package size we should use for any order combination, so your orders will have more consistent fulfillment pricing.
+To optimise packaging, you will have to take into consideration how long the shipment will be in transit before it reaches its destination and how fragile the items are.
+ShipBob makes it easy to optimise shipping and packaging by using a Box Selection algorithm, which uses dimensions and your packaging preferences to tell us which package size we should use for any order combination, so your orders will have more consistent fulfilment pricing.